maxeyre/Homeless-COVID-19/README.md

 # COVID-19 among people experiencing homelessness in England: a modelling study

 ## Key outputs
-- Article published in Lancet Respiratory Medicine [ADD LINK]
+- Article published in Lancet Respiratory Medicine [here](https://www.thelancet.com/journals/lanres/article/PIIS2213-2600(20)30396-9/fulltext)
 - R Shiny app for policy makers currently accessible at https://care-protect.shinyapps.io/covid-19/.
 Note that this application was developed at an early stage of the COVID-19 pandemic and was designed to inform planning of interventions for people experience homelessness.
 It does not does not replicate the most recent version of the model reported in the article.

 ## About this model